Sr. Exhibit Designer

 - Strong familiarity with Microsoft Word, Excel, PowerPoint, drafting software such as AutoCAD, Adobe, Photoshop, Illustrator, In Design and Sketch UP (or other visualization software).

 The Museum of Science and Industry, one of the largest science centers in the world, offers world-class and uniquely interactive science experiences that inspire inventive genius and foster curiosity.
-From groundbreaking and award-winning exhibits that can’t be found anywhere else to Live Science Experiences that make you the scientist — a visit to MSI is where fun and learning mix.
+From groundbreaking and award-winning exhibits that can’t be found anywhere else to experiences that let you be the scientist — a visit to MSI is where fun and learning mix.
 Through its Center for the Advancement of Science Education (CASE), MSI offers a variety of student, teacher and family programs that make a difference in communities and contribute to the Museum’s larger vision: to inspire and motivate children to achieve their full potential in science, technology, medicine and engineering.
 If you are equally passionate about our vision and want to be surrounded by a team of dynamic, smart and innovative people, the Museum of Science and Industry is the right place for you.

 The Museum of Science and Industry is an AA/EOE/ADA employer.